Simply put, there are numerous reasons.

-Whether you are using LinkedIn inMail messages or sending emails directly, there are sets of rules that one should abide by in order to deliver an effective message and prevent numerous / various email mistakes; an effective message being one that reaches and is acknowledged by the target audience.
+Whether you are using LinkedIn inMail messages or sending emails directly, there are sets of rules that one should abide by in order to deliver an effective message; an effective message being one that reaches and is acknowledged by the target audience.
 The CTA (Call to Action) is dependent on what you are looking to achieve.
 Having made this statement, there is a relationship between effective cold calling and emailing.

 Let’s look at some examples below: